 I'm proud of completing the pattern in my beginning stages, but it still had its downfalls.
 This monstrosity of a beach bag is tall enough as it is, but this beginner didn't think about the stretch of the stitch and material.
 After a year of use as a random tote bag, this now stretched-out project forever resides in my utility closet to hold rags.

-Hey, check out some of my old experiments!
-Here's some bangles and earrings, plus a ball of plarn that I had colored.
-These were just random projects I worked up while testing different ways to color the plastic, and the kids enjoyed the play jewelry.
+Next up are some low quality experiments: Some bangles and a pair of earrings, plus a ball of plarn that I had colored.
+These were just random projects I worked up while testing different ways to color the plastic, but the kids enjoyed the play jewelry.

 But hey, it's still being used as a slobber mat by the dog's water bowl.
 I don't think he notices that the count is off.